How To Add Two Countifs In Google Sheets

 Using SUMPRODUCT Function

 The SUMPRODUCT function is another powerful tool for combining multiple criteria.
 It allows you to multiply corresponding elements in arrays and then sum the results.
 This can be used to count cells that meet multiple criteria more efficiently.
-(See Also: How To Add Images In Google Sheets)
+(See Also: How To Get Rid Of Blank Cells In Google Sheets)

 Here’s the general syntax: